CodeScop/Oge-Mai-Field-Guide/allresources.md

     -  3PC Battles: Kiru (250 words for 1), Desert Wignow (444 words for 1-2), Grult (400 words for 1), Villager (1300 words, 1 Spider Poison, 5 Leaves for 2-3), Tambo (2000 words, 4 Rope, 10 Leaves, min level 5 for 2)
     - Gansu Battles: Desert Wignow (444 words for 1-2)
     - Dig Battles: Okkorhi (1000 words for 2-6), Sakish (350 words for 1-2), Zera (550 words for 1-3)
+    - ShrineCO Battles: Sothai (300 words for 1-2)
     - ShrineGiant Battles: Giant Dust Spirit (500 words for 1-4), Guardian (500 words for 1-3), Skuppa's Giant Marionette (500 words for 1-2)
   - WATER
     - Riza Battles: Wyvern (1300 words for 1-2), Vota (800 words, 2 Rope, 2 River Grass for 1)